carprefer/network_assn1/writeups/assn1.md

 My student ID (numeric): [20200120]

-This assignment took me about [n] hours to do (including the time on studying, designing, and writing the code).
+This assignment took me about [28] hours to do (including the time on studying, designing, and writing the code).

 Program Structure and Design of the StreamReassembler:
 []